Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

         - This also avoid the problem of grandmother cells since this is more robust to damage.
     - Contour integration
         - Results suggest that V1 neurons have an orientation- and position-specific connectivity structure beyond what’s included in the standard model.
-        - Contour integration hypothesis: that the role of horizontal connections is to amplify the structure of contours.
+        - *Contour integration hypothesis*: that the role of horizontal connections is to amplify the structure of contours.
     - Surface representation
         - The fundamental feature of images are surfaces, not 2D features such as spots, bars, edges, or gratings.
         - Furthermore, we rarely see the entire surface of an object due to occlusion.